sujitacharya2005/ReactToDoItem/README.md

+# React ToDo App (Version 1)

+A simple and responsive **ToDo application** built using **React**.
+This project is designed for practicing core React concepts like:
+- Component-based architecture
+- State management using `useState`
+- Props passing
+- Conditional rendering
+- CSS Modules for styling

+---

+## 🚀 Features

+- ✅ Add new ToDo items with a name and due date
+- 🗑️ Delete existing ToDo items
+- 🧾 Shows a welcome message when the list is empty
+- 📦 Organized using modular components and CSS modules

+---

+## 🛠 Folder Structure

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.